TaxFairness/LymeTaxIncr2022/About.md

 A full Revaluation costs about \$95,000.
 The Town maintains a fund for this, and contributes about \$10,000 to it every year.
 Today, that fund has \$56,000.
 In 2023, that fund will increase to about \$66,000.
 If we vote for a full Revaluation in 2024, it will only cost an additional $30,000.

-When we complete the proposed Revaluation in 2024, we will have five years to accumulate funds before we need to complete the next required Revaluation in 2029.
+When we complete the proposed Revaluation in 2024, we will have another five years to accumulate funds before we need to complete the next required Revaluation in 2029.

 ### Is this Warrant Article binding?